 - Batchelors Super Noodles Chow Mein Flavour 90g

-Which Super Noodles are vegan and which are vegetarian?
+Which Super Noodles are vegan and vegetarian?

 |Super Noodles||Vegan?||Vegetarian?||Why not?|